Dykes and drainage

 Apply to fill a dyke

 You must not go ahead and fill a dyke.
 This is not only an issue which may cause severe drainage problems, even flooding; but is illegal under both the Public Health Act 1936 and the Land Drainage Act 1991.
-If you wish to fill a dyke, you must first contact us and the relevant authorities as detailed in the.
+If you wish to fill a dyke, you must first contact us and the relevant authorities as detailed in the dyke filling guidance (Word doc) [578KB] (opens new window) .

-After speaking with us and other relevant authorities and you still want to proceed with an application to fill a dyke, please complete the firstname.lastname@example.org return it to
+After speaking with us and other relevant authorities and you still want to proceed with an application to fill a dyke, please complete the application form to culvert or cover any stream or watercourse (PDF) [257KB] (opens new window) and return it to email@example.com.

 You will need to complete the above application to culvert for any intended alteration to watercourse that may affect the flow of a dyke, such as creating an access to the road.
 This is required under the Public Health Act 1936.